 - Insurance - $0.65

-Fees can be paid via Visa, MasterCard, eTransfer or Cheque.
+Fees can be paid via Visa, MasterCard, or eTransfer.
 Fees may be paid in installments: Enrollment, October 1; December 1 and February 1.

 CSC Skater Administration Fee

 A Skater Administration fee of $25.00 per skater fee applies per season for each skater / participant in Advanced CanSkate and STARSkate Programs.
 This fee is valid September 1 to August 31st each year.

 Drop in fees for registered participants (skaters) in the Cochrane Skating club is $20/session for all regular season programs.
 Drop in fees are $30/session for Spring sessions and any other special programs that may exist.